zaidcloud/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/arc_enabled_servers/_index.md

 3. Fill in your IP from [icanhazip.com](http://www.icanhazip.com), the corresponding fields from the Service Principal creation step above, and the Windows VM login credentials.
 Click **next**:

     ![LevelUp Deployment Step 2](portal-deployment-02.png)

+    > Please make sure to select a **unique** value for the Log Analytics Workspace Name (e.g. it doesn't overlap any existing Log Analytics Workspace within the target Resource Group)

     > Note: If [icanhazip.com](http://icanhazip.com) isn't working properly for you, you can also try [whatismyip.com](http://whatismyip.com) or [ipinfo.io/ip](http://ipinfo.io/ip)